ericlumsden/pitchTrie/README.md

 Currently the .graph_sequence() method makes one image for each of the first pitches as saving them together in one image is very cramped and hard to read

 TODO:
- - Make a savable version
+    - Improve graphs by adding personalization options
- - Blog to explain to interested amateur baseball statisticians
+    - Blog to explain